Characterizing the Google Books corpus: Strong limits to inferences of socio-cultural and linguistic evolution: Results and Discussion

 \subsubsection{General observations}

-We present ``word shifts''~\cite{dodds2011e} for a few examples of inter-decade divergences in Figs.~\ref{fig:barsalolnew30}--\ref{fig:barsficnew50}, specifically comparing the 1940s to the 1930s and the 1980s to the 1950s for the first unfiltered English data set (Figs.~\ref{fig:barsalolnew30}--\ref{fig:barsallnew50}) and both English Fiction data sets (Figs.~\ref{fig:barsficold30}--\ref{fig:barsficnew50}).
-We provide a full set of such comparisons in the Supporting Information files S1, S2, S3, and S4.
+We present ``word shifts''~\cite{dodds2011e} for a few examples of inter-decade divergences in Figs.~\ref{fig:barsalolnew30}--\ref{fig:barsficnew50}, specifically comparing the 1940s to the 1930s and the 1980s to the 1950s for the second unfiltered English data set (Figs.~\ref{fig:barsalolnew30}--\ref{fig:barsallnew50}) and both English Fiction data sets (Figs.~\ref{fig:barsficold30}--\ref{fig:barsficnew50}).
+We provide a full set of such comparisons in the supplementary S1--S4 Files.
 For each of the four data sets, the largest contributions to all divergences generally appear to be from increased relative frequencies of use of words between decades.
 For the unfiltered data sets, these are in turn heavily influenced by increased mention of years, which is less pronounced for English Fiction.

 The 1940s literature, unsurprisingly, features more references to Hitler and war than the 1930s, along with other World War II-related military and political terms.
 This is seen regardless of the specific data set used and is fairly encouraging.
 Curiously, regardless of the specific data set, a noticeable contribution is given by an increase in relative use of the words ``Lanny'' and ``Budd,'' in reference to one character (Lanny Budd) frequently written about by Upton Sinclair during that decade.
 In the fiction data sets, this character dominates the charts.